angrykoala/yamp/README.md

 >Yet Another Markdown Parser

-The aim of this package is to provide an easy-to-use toolbox for markdown-related task including html & pdf conversion.
+The aim of this package is to provide an easy-to-use toolbox for markdown-related task including Html & Pdf conversion.

 * **GitHub:** <https://github.com/angrykoala/yamp>
 * **Npm:** <https://www.npmjs.com/package/yamp>